SDK Usage

 )

-Full function signature:
+Full read signature:

-df = td.read(
+df = td.series("name").read(

 start_valid=None, # Optional, start of valid time range